James Weldon Johnson: Literary work

-Following the flourishing of the Harlem Renaissance in the 1920s, Johnson reissued his anthology of poetry by black writers, The Book of American Negro Poetry, in 1931, including many new poets.
+Following the flourishing of the Harlem Renaissance in the 1920s, Johnson reissued his anthology of poetry by Black writers, The Book of American Negro Poetry, in 1931, including many new poets.
 This established the African-American poetic tradition for a much wider audience and also inspired younger poets.

-In 1930, he published a sociological study, Black Manhattan (1930).
+In 1930, he published a sociological study, Black Manhattan (1930), which was financed by a fellowship from the Rosenwald Fund.
 His Negro Americans, What Now?
 (1934) was a book-length address advocating fuller civil rights for African Americans.
 By this time, tens of thousands of African Americans had left the South for Northern and Midwestern cities in the Great Migration, but the majority still lived in the South.
 There they were politically disenfranchised and subject to Jim Crow laws and white supremacy.
 Outside the South, many faced discrimination but had more political rights and chances for education and work.

+In 1933, he published his autobiography Along This Way.

-Johnson assisted playwright Annie Nathan Meyer in crafting the Broadway play Black Souls (1924) by editing the work for authenticity of language.
+Throughout the 1920s, Johnson supported and promoted the Harlem Renaissance, trying to help young Black authors to get published.
+Johnson also assisted playwright Annie Nathan Meyer in crafting the Broadway play Black Souls (1924) by editing the work for authenticity of language.
 The work is credited as "one of the earliest known 'lynching dramas' written by a white woman.

+Shortly before his death in 1938, Johnson supported efforts by Ignatz Waghalter, a Polish-Jewish composer who had escaped the Nazis, to establish a classical orchestra of African-American musicians.